benoitfrisque/benoitfrisque/README.md

   - We built a recurrent neural network (RNN) model on a dataset of 94k preprocessed videos using Mediapipe
   - The model's accuracy reached 61.3% out of 250 different signs, with a test set size of 20%
   - We implemented an API deployed on Google Cloud Registry, and built a [user-friendly interface](https://signlens.streamlit.app/) using Streamlit.
 This interface includes features such as video translation, a learning platform, and an engaging practice game
-  - Explore the [project repository](https://github.com/benoitfrisque/signlens) for further details
+  - Explore the project repositories  for further details: [deep learning repo](https://github.com/benoitfrisque/signlens) and [web interface repo](https://github.com/benoitfrisque/signlens_app)

 - 🏆 2nd place at NovHack 2024
   -  Secured 2nd place in a 2-day Data Science [Hackathon organized by Euranova](https://www.hackathon.euranova.eu/), focused on "Reinforcement Learning in the Energy Sector".